rnixik/docker-openssl-gost/php-fpm-gost/README.md

 ## Limitations

-Unfortunelty, `curl_*` function inside php does not work with GOST-ciphers.
+If use https://github.com/docker-library/php/tree/master/7.1/jessie/fpm (7.1.16) as main image, then `curl_*` function inside php does not work with GOST-ciphers.
 The workaround is calling curl from system, for example `exec('curl https://gost.example.com')`.

+With https://github.com/docker-library/php/tree/master/7.2/stretch/fpm there are no these limitations.
+There was a bug with message "GOST engine already loaded" in stdout for every php-command, to fix it I changed one line in GOST-engine.
+I suppose it is bug in OpenSSL.